chail/gan-ensembling/README.md

 - Download external datasets:
 	- CelebA-HQ: Follow the instructions [here](https://github.com/tkarras/progressive_growing_of_gans) to create the CelebA-HQ dataset and place CelebA-HQ images in directory `dataset/celebahq/images/images`.
 	- Cars: This dataset is a subset of [Cars196](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).
 Download the images from [here](http://imagenet.stanford.edu/internal/car196/cars_train.tgz) and the devkit from [here](https://ai.stanford.edu/~jkrause/cars/car_devkit.tgz).
 (We are subsetting their training images into train/test/val partitions).
 Place the images in directory `dataset/cars/images/images` and the devkit in `dataset/cars/devkit`.
-	- The processed and aligned cat images are downloaded with the above resources, and cifar10 dataset downloaded via the PyTorch wrapper.
+	- The processed and aligned cat images are downloaded with the above resources, and cifar10 dataset is downloaded via the PyTorch wrapper.

 An example of the directory organization is below:
 ```bash